 Reply to a web form generated message

-If you want to reply to a person who fills out a web form but the email that is generated is from a generic emai8l address, not their address, you can use RegEx to get the address.
+If you want to reply to a person who fills out a web form but the email that is generated is from a generic email address and their address is not in the Reply to field, you can use RegEx to get the address from the message body.

 Sub SendNew(Item As Outlook.MailItem) Dim Reg1 As Object Dim M1 As Object Dim M As Object Dim strAddress As String Set Reg1 = CreateObject("VBScript.RegExp") With Reg1 .Pattern = "(([\w-\.]*\@[\w-\.]*)\s*)" .IgnoreCase = True .Global = False End With If Reg1.Test(Item.Body) Then Set M1 = Reg1.Execute(Item.Body) For Each M In M1 strAddress = M.SubMatches(1) Next End If Dim objMsg As MailItem Set objMsg = Application.CreateItemFromTemplate("C:\path\to\template.oft") objMsg.Recipients.Add strAddress ' Copy the original message subject objMsg.Subject = "Thanks: " & Item.Subject ' use for testing objMsg.display ' objMsg.Send End Sub